bbc/tams/docs/appnotes/0021-media-integrity.md

 #### Worked examples

 > [!WARNING]
-> This section is going to miss-use the above SLA durability value as if it is a genuine probability of Object loss.
+> This section is going to miss-use the above durability value as if it is a genuine probability of Object loss.
 This is likely not the case.
-That SLA number exists purely as a means for one business to make a contractual promise to another.
+That number exists purely as a means for one business to make a promise to another.
 It is also likely that the probability of the loss of any given object is NOT independent.
 The actual cumulative probability would be lower where the probability of loss of some of the Objects is linked as rather than applying to one Object, the durability would apply to many together.
 But we can make some observations on the trade-offs of Segment size, and probability of loss if we make an over-simplified assumption that we can take that probability as read.